dimxy/developer-docs/docs/basic-docs/antara/antara-tutorials/heir-module-tutorial.md

     return(0);
 }
 ```
-Note, that if you need additionally differenciate the cc outputs in the transaction you may also analyze the ccopret content, for instance, the eval code stored in it.
+Note, that if you need additionally differenciate the cc outputs in a transaction (for example, from another Antara module vouts) you may also analyze the ccopret content, specifically the eval code stored in it.

 In place of the `IsPayToCryptoCondition()` function we can use the `getCCopret()` function.
 This latter function is a lower level of the former call, and will return any `vData` appended to the `ccvout` along with a `true`/`false` value that would otherwise be returned by the `IsPayToCryptoCondition()` function.